desiby/stelligent-u/06-auto-scaling/README.md

 #### Question: CloudWatch

 _How would you use AWS CloudWatch to help monitor your ASG?_
+>*by setting cloudwatch alarm and watch for any metric changes defined in the scaling policy*

 You can read more [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-monitoring.html) about CloudWatch monitoring with ASGs.